- Introduces you to the foundational pharmaceutical sciences, which are the building blocks of pharmacy

 What we will do is ensure that you develop a deep understanding of the foundations of the pharmaceutical sciences, pharmacy practice, and patient care.

 And we’ll do much more.

 The Much More

 Our curriculum maximizes interaction between student and professor.
-Our faculty will inspire you and foster in you a collection of skills and habits of mind that will set you apart as a scholarly and inquisitive practitioner who will learn throughout your lifetime.
+Our faculty will inspire you and foster in you a collection of skills and habits that will set you apart as a scholarly and inquisitive practitioner.

-Ultimately, it’s this combination of inspiration and education that will transform you into an exemplary pharmacy practitioner and an innovative leader who recognizes the health-care needs of patients and leads change to improve patient care.
+Ultimately, it’s this combination of inspiration and education that will transform you into an innovative leader who recognizes the health care needs of patients and leads change to improve patient care.

 Our goal is to expose you to the underlying fundamentals and give you the chance to apply what you are learning, to solve complex problems, to think deeply and critically, and to develop the skills necessary to be a self-directed, lifelong learner.

 A Fast Start with Familiar Favorites